jadupl2/jadupl2.github.io/_pages/quickstart.md

 ### Terminal Menu & Tools Library

-The screen below is an example of what you can easely do with the SADMIN screen library.
-You can use it to show a menu like below, it can have up to 30 items and the item are automatically positionning themself to have one or two columns.
+The screen below is an example of what you can easily do with the SADMIN screen library.
+You can use it to show a menu like below, it can have up to 30 items and the item are automatically positioning themselves to have one or two columns.
 It will accept user response and validate it for allowed values.
 {: .text-justify}